Colposcopy: Indications

 Many physicians base their current evaluation and treatment decisions on the report "Evidence-Based Consensus Recommendations for Colposcopy Practice for Cervical Cancer Prevention in the United States", developed by the American Society for Colposcopy and Cervical Pathology, most recently in 2017.

 Colposcopy is not generally performed for people with pap test results showing low-grade squamous intraepithelial lesion (LSIL) or less.
-SIL's are an abnormal growth of epithelial cells, known as a lesion, on the surface of the cervix.
+SILs are an abnormal growth of epithelial cells, known as a lesion, on the surface of the cervix.
 Unless the person has a visible lesion, colposcopy for this population does not detect a recurrence of cancer.

 Procedure

 During the initial evaluation, a medical history is obtained.
 The procedure is fully described to the patient.
-In some cases a pregnancy test may be performed before the procedure and the patient then signs a consent form.
+In some cases, a pregnancy test may be performed before the procedure, and the patient then signs a consent form.
 Colposcopy is performed with the woman lying back, legs in stirrups, and buttocks at the lower edge of the table (a position known as the dorsal lithotomy position).
 A speculum is placed in the vagina after the vulva is examined for any suspicious lesions.

 A colposcope is used to identify visible clues suggestive of abnormal tissue.
 It functions as a lighted binocular or monocular microscope to magnify the view of the cervix, vagina, and vulvar surface.

 Low magnification (2× to 6×) may be used to obtain a general impression of the surface architecture.
 8× to 25× magnification are utilized to evaluate the vagina and cervix.
-High magnification together with green filter is often used to identify certain vascular patterns that may indicate the presence of more advanced pre-cancerous or cancerous lesions.
+High magnification, together with a green filter, is often used to identify certain vascular patterns that may indicate the presence of more advanced pre-cancerous or cancerous lesions.

 The squamocolumnar junction, or "transformation zone", is a critical area on the cervix where many precancerous and cancerous lesions most often arise.
 The ability to see the transformation zone and the entire extent of any lesion visualized determines whether an adequate colposcopic examination is attainable.

 Acetic acid solution is applied to the surface of the cervix using cotton swabs to improve visualization of abnormal areas..
 Areas of the cervix that turn white (acetowhiteness) after the application of acetic acid or have an abnormal vascular pattern are often considered for biopsy.
 If no lesions are visible, an iodine solution may be applied to the cervix to help highlight areas of abnormality.